Updated: Oct 29

 So in a nutshell: People change best when they feel good, not by feeling bad.
 So start with something you want to do first, make it easy (under 30 seconds), and add it to something you are already doing.
 Celebrate every time you complete your tiny behaviour and watch it grow or multiply.

 If you're looking improve your health and fitness with this style of coaching please reach out to book a free consultation.
 We will work together to create a Tiny Habits plan that is personalized to your goals at a pace that works best for you!
-I specialize in "helping busy professionals get fit without burning out" in the st. Lawrence Market, Distillery district, and Corktown neighbourhoods of Toronto.
-I also offer online coaching and virtual sessions for those outside the downtown Toronto area.
+I specialize in "helping busy professionals get fit without burning out".
+My personal training studio services downtown Toronto and is just steps away from the UP Train at Union Station.